The primary goal of this post is to clarify the meanings of selected terms and acronyms that appear frequently in the .NET documentation.

 System.* (and to a limited extent

 Microsoft.* ) namespaces.
-The BCL is a general purpose, lower-level framework that higher-level application frameworks, such as ASP.NET Core, build on.
+The BCL is a general purpose, a lower-level framework that higher-level application frameworks, such as ASP.NET Core, build on.

 The following terms often refer to the same collection of APIs that BCL refers to:

-Both .NET Framework and .NET 5 (and .NET Core) and later versions have a different set of base class libraries that works as lower-level framework.
-Other higher-level application frameworks such ASP.NET Core, WCF, LINQ, Entity Framework, etc. consider this BCL as their base, and they build on the top of it.
+Both .NET Framework and .NET 5 (and .NET Core) and later versions have a different set of base class libraries that works as a lower-level framework.
+Other higher-level application frameworks such ASP.NET Core, WCF, LINQ, Entity Framework, etc. consider this BCL as their base, and they build on top of it.

 An implementation of .NET that runs only on Windows.
 This includes the following: